Christchurch New Zealand – Garden City of the World

 Though it is a growing cosmopolitan, people enjoy an active lifestyle here.
 Their activities are wind surfing, whale watching, bungee jumping, and mountain biking.
 Also riding hot-air balloons and rafting.
 Their activities help to maintain good health among nature.

 River Avon, gently winding its way through the center of the city, is an attractive feature.
 The Maoris called this river ‘Putare Kamutu’ or ‘Otakaro’.
 In 1848, John Deans gave the present name after Scotland’s River Avon.

 February—Festival of Flowers, and March—Ellerslie International Flower Show are the important festivals where tourists as well as the local residents gather in large number.

 Current population recorded is just 384,400.
-People are mostly employed in property and business services, health and community services, construction, manufacturing, retail trade, wholesale trade, and education.
+People are mostly employed in property and business, health, and community services.
+Also in construction, manufacturing, retail and wholesale trade, and education.

 Christchurch has excellent public water supplies—fresh and safe to drink.